Frequently Asked Questions

 It’s important to us that you love your Swans Island goods.
 All unused items may be returned or exchanged within thirty days of purchase.
-Please be aware that monogrammed items, items purchased from our “seconds” room, clearance items and custom orders are not returnable.
+Please be aware that monogrammed items, items purchased from our “seconds” room, samples, clearance items and custom orders are not returnable.
 Please contact us at 1 888 526 9526 or email@example.com.

 Where does your wool come from?

 Swans Island partners with farmers and spinneries that share our commitment to environmental stewardship.
 We source fleeces either from the flocks of farmers whom we know, or from sheep that carry GOTS organic certification.
 Our yarns are all spun in New England mills that share our commitment to high quality standards.
 Our colors either come off the back of the sheep, or are hand-dyed in our own studios.